Alternate format: Cyber threat bulletin: The ransomware threat in 2021 (PDF, 740 KB)

 This Cyber Threat Bulletin is intended for the cyber security community.
 Subject to standard copyright rules, TLP:WHITE information may be distributed without restriction.
-For more information on the Traffic Light Protocol, see https://www.first.org/tlp/.
+You can find more information on the Traffic Light Protocol at the Forum of incident response and security teams website.

 For follow up questions or issues please contact the Canadian Centre for Cyber Security at firstname.lastname@example.org.

 The key judgements in this assessment rely on reporting from multiples sources, both classified and unclassified.
 The judgements are based on the knowledge and expertise in cyber security of the Canadian Centre for Cyber Security (the Cyber Centre).
 Defending the Government of Canada’s information systems provides the Cyber Centre with a unique perspective to observe trends in the cyber threat environment, which also informs our assessments.
 The Communications Security Establishment (CSE)’s foreign intelligence mandate provides us with valuable insight into adversary behavior in cyberspace.
 While we must always protect classified sources and methods, we provide the reader with as much justification as possible for our judgements.

 Our judgements are based on an analytical process that includes evaluating the quality of available information, exploring alternative explanations, mitigating biases and using probabilistic language.
 We use terms such as “we assess” or “we judge” to convey an analytic assessment.
 We use qualifiers such as “possibly”, “likely”, and “very likely” to convey probability.

 The contents of this document are based on information available as of 16 November 2021.

 The chart below matches estimative language with approximate percentages.
 These percentages are not derived via statistical analysis, but are based on logic, available information, prior judgements, and methods that increase the accuracy of estimates.